LEICA 75MM F2 SUMMICRON-M APO

-Hardly surprising given that the Zeiss Planar is the grand-daddy of double Gauss lenses.
-The Zeiss Planar dates back to 1896 with the first symmetric lens design by Dr. Paul Rudolph.
+The Zeiss Planar optical design is the grand-daddy of double Gauss lenses.
+The Zeiss Planar design dates back to 1896 with the first symmetric lens design by Dr. Paul Rudolph.
 Subsequent Planars retain their doublets, though they typically are not 100% symmetric (see Wikipedia for more info) - as is the case with the Leica 75mm F2 Summicron-M APO.
-Besides the Zeiss Planar-like optical rendition, there are other performance aspects worthy of mention:
+So I like to think of the 75mm APO as my mini Contax 100mm F2 Planar.
+Obviously there are differences since the Contax (or Zeiss 100mm F2 Makro-Planar ZE) is 100mm and the Leica 75mm F2 Summicron-M APO is 75mm, but the "look" or rendition is similar.
+Other 75mm APO performance aspects worthy of mention -

 - Sharpness: The floating lens element (FLE) improves near-field performance and reduces focus shift.
 The 75mm APO's sharpness and resolution are outstanding.
 By F4-5.6 the 75mm APO could be described as "just another sharp Leica lens", but it really does have a high resolving power.
 Sharpness appears even across the frame and I have not observed any mid-range dips or blurriness.